-Increase in Area under cultivation.
+- 1. Increase in Area under cultivation.
 Due to increasing Productivity of land, more and more area was brought under cultivation in the country.
-Even if per hectare labour use remains the same, the increase in area under plough has caused favourable effect on employment.

-- 2. Multiple Cropping.
+Even if per hectare labour use remains the same, the increase in area under plough has caused favourable effect on employment. - 2.
+Multiple Cropping.
 More number of crops in the year from the same piece of land has also caused increase in the employment of labour in Indian Agriculture. - 3.
 Labour intensive enterprises.
 A drastic change in the cropping pattern of the country in favour of enterprises like.
 Paddy and wheat has been able to employ higher quantum of labour in Agricultural sector.

 The above described reasons are the one side of whole picture.
 There has been great deal of controvery over the effect of mechanisation on employment of form labour.
-The incressed use of tractors, combine-harvestors, electric motors, tube wells etc have displaced labour and replaced unskilled labour by skilled or technical labour.
+The incresed use of tractors, combine-harvestors, electric motors, tube wells etc have displaced labour and replaced unskilled labour by skilled or technical labour.
 C.H.
 Hanumant Rao has estimated that tractonisation displaces 20 to 30% of the human labour-days per cropped area on account of tillage and transportation.
-A mechanical thresher displaces about 15% labour and harvester combine around 25% in addition to that displaced by mechanical thresher.
+A mechanical thresher displaced by mechanical thresher.
 Sawant and Diwah indicated that proportion of female labour in the post green revolution has declined despite the fact that in absolute terms its employments has increased.